 What opportunities are there to work at the Edinburgh Fringe Festival?

-The performance venues/companies are going to be the main seasonal employers.
+The performance venues/companies are going to be the main Fringe employers.
 I suppose some bars and clubs will have their demand increase but because venues have bars anyway, the type of work wouldn’t be any different.

 In my experience, if you’re wanting seasonal work at the Edinburgh Fringe Festival, these are the type of positions available at the venues: